rapidsai/deployment/source/platforms/databricks.md

 ### Create init-script

-To get started, you must first configure an [initialization script](https://docs.databricks.com/en/init-scripts/index.html) to install RAPIDS libraries and all other dependencies for your project.
+To get started, you must first configure an [initialization script](https://docs.databricks.com/en/init-scripts/index.html) to install the libraries and all other dependencies for your project.

 Databricks recommends using [cluster-scoped](https://docs.databricks.com/en/init-scripts/cluster-scoped.html) init scripts stored in the workspace files.